Shopify/ruby-lsp/DESIGN_AND_ROADMAP.md

 Consider the following examples:

 > [!NOTE]
-not all of the examples below are supported at the moment and this is not an exhaustive list.
-Please check the long term roadmap to see what’s planned
+> Not all of the examples below are supported at the moment and this is not an exhaustive list.
+> Please check the long term roadmap to see what’s planned

 ```ruby
 # Cases where we can provide a satisfactory experience without a type system